There are specific goal setting tips, techniques and strategies in setting and achieving worthy goals to create your life adventure.

 In planning your days, consider planning using the following goal setting tips and method:

-Life Goals - Plan your life using these 100 goals as your starting point for designing your ideal life.
+Life Goals - Plan your life using these 100 life goals as your starting point for designing your ideal life.

 Annual Goals – At the end of each year, plan ahead for the specific goals you will focus on for the year ahead.
 Document these in a place where you will review them constantly.